forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 ## Source Format

+These commands assume that your files are in source format (rather than metadata format).
+Source format is optimized for working with version control systems.
+For details, see [Salesforce DX Project Structure and Source Format](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm) in the _Salesforce DX Developer Guide_.

-Note, that the format of the source code is in the new "source" format.
-This means that you cannot open your existing code from Force.com IDE in VS Code.
-You either need to convert your code to source format or create a new project and retrieve the code from your org using your existing manifest (`package.xml`) file.
+Because Force.com IDE used metadata format, you can’t open your Force.com IDE projects in VS Code.
+To work with the commands described in this article, either convert your metadata to source format (using `sfdx force:mdapi:convert`) or create a new project and then retrieve the metadata from your org using the manifest (`package.xml` file) that you used in your previous IDE.

-For information on converting to source format and maintaining git history see [this blog post](https://ntotten.com/2018/05/11/convert-metadata-to-source-format-while-maintain-git-history/).
+For information about converting to source format and maintaining Git history, see [this blog post](https://ntotten.com/2018/05/11/convert-metadata-to-source-format-while-maintain-git-history/).

 ## Bugs and Feedback